 |5.0||4||3.0||4.1, 5.0||Released version|

 The current recommended version for Connector/J is 5.1.
-This guide covers all four connector versions, with specific notes given where a setting applies to a specific option.
+This guide also covers earlier versions of Connector/J, with specific notes given where a setting applies to a specific option.